-I was eager to try the Tung Ting from Galerie du Thé.
-This Tung Ting is a Taiwanese oolong sometimes transliterated as Dong Ding, or translated as “Frozen Summit.”
-Although “medium” in terms of roasted oolong teas overall, this roast is on the lighter side for Tung Ting, which was perfect for me: I usually prefer oolongs with a light or medium roast.
+Tung Ting is an oolong tea sometimes transliterated as Dong Ding, or translated as “Frozen Summit.”
+I was eager to try the Tung Ting from Galerie du Thé when they offered to send me some.
+Although “medium” in terms of roasted oolong teas overall, the roast on this Taiwanese tea is on the lighter side for Tung Ting.
+This discovery was perfect for me since I usually prefer oolongs with a light or medium roast.
 This tea, I am happy to report, delivered great flavor, aroma, and salivation.

 - I will not post about or review a tea unless I sincerely enjoyed it.